top of page

 Afterwards, we will provide a healthy meal (mainly organic food, if animal product, we do our best to only provide from caring farmers).
 If you have any dietary restrictions, please let us know asap prior to the event.
 Please contribute towards kitchen clean-up when we are complete, Thank you.

-Your conscious gratitude, consideration, and participation are greatly appriciated!
+Your conscious gratitude, consideration, and participation are greatly appreciated!

 We are looking forward to celebrating with you!